KaplanOpenSource/hera/hera/doc/source/toolkits/simulations/HermesWorkflow.rst

         parameters: <The parameters of all the nodes>
     }

 The resource of the document is the dicrecotry of the simulation, the type is STRING and the type is the type of the workflow.

 #.
-Perform addition actions that the user requested (using the
+Perform addition actions that the user requested (using the action flag).

 Using the CLI is as follows: